-- f.
-Prioritizing alternative sources of energy through sustained investment and research on renewable energy sources to replace dependence on Defendants' hazardous fossil fuel products; and - g.
+d.
+Sharing their internal scientific research with consumers and the public, and with other scientists and business leaders, so as to increase public understanding of the scientific underpinnings of climate change and its relation to Defendants' fossil fuel products; and e.
 Adopting their stockholders' concerns about Fossil Fuel Defendants' need to protect their businesses from the inevitable consequences of profiting from their fossil fuel products.
 Over the period of 1990 to 2015, Fossil Fuel Defendants' stockholders proposed hundreds of resolutions to change Fossil Fuel Defendants' policies and business practices regarding climate change.
-Those included increasing renewable energy investment, cutting emissions, and performing carbon risk assessments, among others. - 160.
-Despite their knowledge of the foreseeable harms associated with the consumption of Defendants' fossil fuel products, and despite the existence and fossil fuel industry knowledge of opportunities that would have reduced the foreseeable dangers associated with those products, Defendants wrongfully and falsely promoted, campaigned against regulation of, and concealed the hazards of use of their fossil fuel products. - F. Defendants Continue to Mislead About the Impact of Their Fossil Fuel Products on Climate Change Through Greenwashing Campaigns and Other Misleading Advertisements in Annapolis and Elsewhere. - 161.
-Defendants' coordinated campaign of disinformation and deception continues today, even as the scientific consensus about the causes and consequences of climate change has strengthened.
+Those included increasing renewable energy investment, cutting emissions, and performing carbon risk assessments, among others.

+161. Despite their knowledge of the foreseeable harms associated with the consumption of Defendants' fossil fuel products, and despite the existence and fossil fuel industry knowledge of opportunities that would have reduced the foreseeable dangers associated with those products, Defendants wrongfully and falsely promoted, and concealed the hazards of use of their fossil fuel products.

+F. Defendants Continue to Mislead About the Impact of Their Fossil Fuel Products on Climate Change Through Greenwashing Campaigns and Other Misleading Advertisements in Annapolis and Elsewhere.

+162. Defendants' coordinated campaign of disinformation and deception continues today, even as the scientific consensus about the causes and consequences of climate change has strengthened.
 Fossil Fuel Defendants have falsely claimed through advertising campaigns in Maryland and/or campaigns intended to reach Maryland, including Annapolis, that their businesses are substantially invested in lower carbon technologies and renewable energy sources.
 In truth, each Fossil Fuel Defendant has invested minimally in renewable energy while continuing to expand its fossil fuel production.
 They have also claimed that certain of their fossil fuel products are "green" or "clean," and that using these products will sufficiently reduce or reverse the dangers of climate change.
 None of Fossil Fuel Defendants' fossil fuel products are "green" or "clean" because they all ultimately continue to warm the planet.

-- 162. Instead of widely disseminating information about their products and climate change, reducing their pollution, and transitioning to non-polluting products, Defendants placed profits over people.
-In connection with selling gasoline and other fossil fuel products to consumers in Annapolis, Defendants have failed to inform or warn those consumers about the foreseeable effects of their fossil fuel products in causing and accelerating the climate crisis. - 163.
-Defendants' advertising and promotional materials fail to disclose the extreme safety risk associated with the use of Defendants' dangerous fossil fuel products, which are causing "catastrophic" climate change, as understood by Defendants' and the industry's own scientists decades ago and with the effects of global warming now being felt in Annapolis.
-They continue to omit that important information to this day. - 164.
-Defendants have not just failed to disclose the catastrophic danger their products cause.
+163. Instead of widely disseminating information about their products and climate change, reducing their pollution, and transitioning to non-polluting products, Defendants placed profits over people.
+In connection with selling gasoline and other fossil fuel products to consumers in Annapolis, Defendants have failed to inform or warn those consumers about the foreseeable effects of their fossil fuel products in causing and accelerating the climate crisis.

+164. Defendants' advertising and promotional materials fail to disclose the extreme safety risk associated with the use of Defendants' dangerous fossil fuel products, which are causing "catastrophic" climate change, as understood by Defendants' and the industry's own scientists decades ago and with the effects of global warming now being felt in Annapolis.
+They continue to omit that important information to this day.

+165. Defendants have not just failed to disclose the catastrophic danger their products cause.
 After having engaged in a long campaign to deceive consumers and the public about the science behind climate change, Defendants are now engaging in "greenwashing" by employing false and misleading advertising campaigns promoting themselves as sustainable energy companies committed to finding solutions to climate change, including by investing in alternative energy.
-These campaigns were intended to and did reach and influence the public and consumers, including in Annapolis. - 165.
-These misleading "greenwashing" campaigns are intended to capitalize on consumers' concerns about climate change and lead Annapolis consumers to believe that
+These campaigns were intended to and did reach and influence the public and consumers, including in Annapolis.

-Defendants are actually substantially diversified energy companies making meaningful investments in low-carbon energy compatible with avoiding catastrophic climate change.
+166. These misleading "greenwashing" campaigns are intended to capitalize on consumers' concerns about climate change and lead Annapolis consumers to believe that Defendants are actually substantially diversified energy companies making meaningful investments in low-carbon energy compatible with avoiding catastrophic climate change.